Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Stream bank erosion – City neighborhoods built along streams are observing erosion in backyards and common grounds.
 Each individual project may take several years to plan, design and construct a solution.
 Currently, ten erosion-related projects have been identified with a total estimated cost of $700,000.

-With additional revenue, the City could fundamentally change its approach to stormwater management, shifting from reacting to emergencies to proactively planning needed improvements and maintenance.
+With additional revenue from the parks and stormwater fund, the City could fundamentally change its approach to stormwater management, shifting from reacting to emergencies to proactively planning needed improvements and maintenance.

 Pictured below: The edge of a residential street collapses after a heavy rain storm in August eroded the roadway base around the culvert pipe below.